-Another way to identify community needs is to look at utilization of the United Way's 2-1-1 system.
+One way to identify community needs is to look at utilization of the United Way's 2-1-1 system.
 2-1-1 is a free resource through which community members are able to be connected to community resources in their area.
-When examining 2-1-1 reports from Bucks County, the greatest percentage of inquiries in Fiscal Year 2018 were related to housing or housing assistance.
-Utility Assistance, Information Services, Food/Meals, and Crisis Intervention Hotlines/Helplines were next most frequently utilized categories for inquiries.
-Although the 2-1-1 system has been available in the Bucks County community for many years, it has not been a widely-used resource.
-Through partnership with United Way of Bucks County, integration and community outreach for the 2-1-1 system will be bolstered so that more community members are aware of and able to utilize the system to its full potential.
+When examining 2-1-1 reports from Northampton County, 76% of inquiries in Fiscal Year 2018 were related to housing or housing assistance.
+Utility Assistance, Mental Health/Addictions, Food/Meals, Individual/Family/Community Support, Income Support, and Health Care were next most frequently utilized categories for inquiries.
+Additionally, the need for community shelters and transitional housing was the top potential gap identified through the 2-1-1 system, followed by electric service payment assistance, water services payment assistance, rent payment assistance, extreme cold weather shelters, and gas payment.